 While diving into what can be done to improve Autistic Symptoms can’t be fully covered in this one post (we ended up writing a 10,000+ word guide on it), we can take a brief look at treatments, while also addressing one issue that we think is important, which is a lot of people’s attitudes around “curing” autism.

-There is certainly a wide range of opinions on Autism.
-On one end you have people that are very proud of being Autistic and want it to be seen as a gift rather than a disease.
-On the other end, Autist is studied by the Center for Disease Control and Prevention, which focuses on Diseases in the U.S., and includes researchers actively looking for cures to Autism.
+There is certainly a wide range of opinions on autism.
+On one end you have people that are very proud of being autistic and want it to be seen as a gift rather than a disease.
+On the other end, autism is studied by the Center for Disease Control and Prevention, which focuses on diseases in the U.S., and includes researchers actively looking for cures to autism.

 It’s important to see both sides perspectives.
 When you honestly look at each side, you can see that there is a lot of common ground that we should be focusing on.